 The Alpha Delta Phi Fund and the David P. Patchel Memorial Fund may be used to subsidize a variety of activities such as: purchase or rental of equipment, supplies, or materials; short-term travel funds for research purposes; and funds to defray the costs of interviews.
 Students are expected to absorb normal costs for their work.
 These grants are for expenses over and above the purchase of books and routine supplies equivalent to the usual costs of a regular course.
 Grants generally do not exceed $1,200, however, domestic travel grants may be awarded up to $1,500 and international travel grants may be awarded up to $2,000.
 Students who receive the maximum amount of funding in one semester may only reapply for additional funding in exceptional circumstances.
-Please use these links for applications: Fall Application Spring Application The deadlines for these applications are: October 12 and the Spring deadline is February 22.
-Application Procedures
+Application deadlines are October 12 (for the fall term) and February 24 (for the spring term).

-If your project involves international travel, you must include with your proposal a signed International Travel Waiver of Liability.
-If you are under 18 years old, both you and your parents must sign the waiver.
-International travelers must also submit a signed statement that you have registered your trip with the Amherst College Travel Registry.
-Please visit the Study Abroad website for information on Health and Emergency Medical Assistance.
+Students whose projects involve international travel must include with their proposal a signed International Travel Waiver of Liability.
+If students are under 18 years old, both they and their parents must sign the waiver.
+Students must register their trip with the Amherst College Travel Registry.
+For additional information, please see the Travel Policy for College-Sponsored Programs, the AIG/Travel Guard Program, and the Office of Global Education's information on Health and Emergency Medical Assistance.

 Schupf Fellows Program